 As a parent, you are in the best position to use a Spelling Journal with your child.
 It is an individualised learning tool that is difficult for teachers to use frequently in the classroom because they rarely get a chance to work one-on-one with students.

-The five main advantages of a parent using a Spelling Journal with their child are:
+The four main advantages of a parent using a Spelling Journal with their child are:

-– The more words your child can spell by memory, the easier it is to learn new words.
+√ The more words your child can spell, the easier it is to learn new words.
 This is because they are able to make connections between words they know how to spell when learning new words.
-For example, if a child knows how to spell “they”, then learning how to spell the words “grey” and “prey” becomes easier.